 At first the fledglings can’t feed themselves; it takes practice to be able to hover at a flower and drink nectar.
 The female will continue to feed them for up to a week after they leave the nest as they learn how to find food.
 Then the young birds are on their own.
 They even migrate solo.
 And at the same time, our tireless little mother may already be building another nest, preparing to raise a second brood for the season.

 What they lack in flash and finery, these feathered sprites make up for in spunk, determination and fine parenting skills.
 So the next time you see a female hummingbird, be sure to give her a little extra attention.
 She’s earned it!

 Check out 11 frequently asked questions about feeding hummingbirds.

 How You Can Help a Female Hummingbird

 Want to lend female hummingbirds a hand?
 Try these tips:

 - Keep your sugar-water feeder full.
 If it’s empty, the birds will look for food somewhere else.

 - Offer more than one feeder.
 Yes, hummingbirds can get protective over feeders in summer.
-Help defeat a bully male hummingbird by hanging feeders in a couple of locations.
+Help defeat a territorial male hummingbird by hanging feeders in a couple of locations.

 - Keep your feeders clean.
 You should change the water every few days and clean your feeder once a week to keep it as free of bugs and grime as possible.

 - Plant nectar-rich flowers.
-Females can use every nectar source they can get.
+Female hummingbirds can use every nectar source they can get.